Beta8397/virtual_robot/README.md

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

-New: Changed field to Freight Frenzy field.
-Adaptation to use Freight Frenzy Game Elements.
-Currently, the Shipping Hubs and Freight are implemented.
-A robot configuration called FreightBot is capable of grabbing freight (with arm) and depositing it on the Shipping Hubs.
-The carousel, preloading of Boxes, and Human Player action are not yet implemented (work in progress).
-The "Game", is currently set to FreightFrenzy.
+New:  Freight Frenzy game adaptation, including the Freight Frenzy game elements and a new robot configuration (FreightBot) with an arm that can grab and release freight items, and a rotor that can turn the carousels.
+There is a test opmode available for this robot configuration.

 If you prefer not to have game elements littering the field, then set the game to "NoGame" in the virtual_robot.config.Config.java file (in the Controller module).

 Includes Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
 The